sleemanj/xinha/trac/Documentation/Plugins/EnterParagraphs.md

 The EnterParagraphs plugin is used to make Gecko based web browsers (Mozilla (Firefox), Epihpany etc) work a bit more like Internet Explorer in terms of the behaviour when you press Enter.
 Essentially, when you press enter in IE it starts a new paragraph, while in Mozilla it inserts a <br /> (break) tag.
 The Internet Explorer behaviour is the technically correct behaviour.

-The plugin was developed by [http://blog.hipikat.org/ Adam Wright].
+The plugin was developed by [Adam Wright](http://blog.hipikat.org/).

 ## Special Case